Professional Master of Education (P.M.E.)

 Description and overview

 Each element of the course has been carefully thought out to address specific educational and training objectives and to provide a varied complement of practice in teaching techniques and reflection, and in-depth study of educational issues at masters level.
-Together they make up an integrated Professional Master in Education (PME) leading to a recognised professional qualification.
+Together they make up an integrated Professional Master of Education (PME) leading to a recognised professional qualification.

 During their first semester in year 1, students will attend lectures, tutorials and workshops in Trinity College on Mondays, Tuesdays and Wednesdays, and participate in structured school activities on Thursdays and Fridays, observing and team-teaching with their co-operating teacher in partnership schools, and gradually assuming responsibility for whole class teaching (3-5 classes).
 In the second semester, students will participate in a block placement, prioritising Junior Cycle classes, with responsibility for planning, implementing, assessing and evaluating allocated classes (typically 10-12 classes a week).
 During their block placement, students will attend pedagogical support sessions in College on Tuesday or Wednesday afternoons.
 These sessions are designed to maximise student learning and opportunities for reflection during school placement and to facilitate the integration of theory with practice.
 Opportunities for collaborative reflective activity will be supported by our e-learning platform.